What Is a Construction Contract?

 Not Detailing How to Manage Changes

 Changes are inevitable in any project, but never more so than in construction projects.
-Construction projects have countless moving parts and involve many individuals and, often, many different contractors.
-This means adjustments will be a natural part of the project.
+Construction projects have countless moving parts, involve many individuals and many different contractors.
+This means adjustments are a natural part of the project.

 ProjectManager gives you the power to manage construction projects from start to finish, on the go.
 Create a comprehensive project plan, complete documents and assign tasks from the job site or anywhere else you get work done.

 We have an online Gantt chart for you to plan your construction project from start to finish.
-Add durations to your tasks, and a bar chart is generated.
-If any tasks are dependent, they can be linked, and milestones can be set across the timeline.
+Add durations to your tasks and a bar chart is generated.
+If any tasks are dependent, they can be linked while milestones can be set across the timeline.

 Resource and Team Management

-Managing resources can be complicated, but our cloud-based resource management software gives you the real-time data you need to make the best decisions.
-Categorize your teams, supplies and equipment, add hourly rates, and when hours are logged the actual cost is automatically compared to the planned cost.
+Managing resources can be complicated, but our online resource management software gives you the real-time data you need to make informed decisions.
+Categorize your teams, supplies and equipment and add hourly rates.
+When hours are logged, the actual cost is automatically compared to the planned cost.

-As your teams log their hours our time tracking feature automatically updates when workers finish their tasks, making payroll a breeze.
-You can also track their progress on the real-time dashboard, which displays key project KPI’s in scannable graphs and charts.
+As your teams log their hours, our time tracking feature automatically updates when workers finish their tasks, making payroll a breeze.
+You can also track your team’s progress on the real-time dashboard, which displays key project KPIs in scannable graphs and charts.